irosyadi/digitalgarden/src/site/notes/writing/permanent-notes.md

 ---

-# Permanent Notes
+## Permanent Notes

-Permanent Notes in Zettelkasten should follow this framework...
+Permanent Notes in Zettelkasten should follow this framework…

 - One idea per note - but as complete as possible in your own words
 - Write as if you are writing for someone else - use full sentences, show sources.